Traktor/awhere/README.md

+* * *
+This library is no longer maintained.
+Use it at your own risk.
+* * *

 # awhere
 Node.js module for interacting with aWhere APIs.

-* * *

-Work in progress...